pkorduan/kvwmap-server/README.md

 cd $USER_DIR
 git clone https://github.com/pkorduan/kvwmap-server.git
 ```
+Logout as user gisadmin

 ### Install kvwmap-server
+Login as other user than gisadmin and login as root.
 Get and install all the components that uses kvwmap-server.
+This step do not as user gisadmin and gisadmin must have no open connections to the server, because we want to change its uid and gid.

 ```
 kvwmap-server/dcm install kvwmap